openstack-archive/fuel-docs/pages/terminology/h/ha.rst

 onto any number of controllers, including just one.
-The environment is not considered highly available if installed on a single controller because no secondary controller is present for failover, but the same internal mechanisms are used so you can later add replica servers and transform your OpenStack environment into an HA environment without having to redeploy it. but controllers can be added to the environment at a later time and will be properly configured for High Availability in conjunction with the initially deployed controller.
+The environment is not considered highly available if installed on a single controller because no secondary controller is present for failover and no quorum can be retained for the :ref:`Pacemaker<pacemaker-term>` and :ref:`Galera<galera-cluster-term>`, but the same internal mechanisms are used so you can later add replica servers and transform your OpenStack environment into an HA environment without having to redeploy it.
+But controllers can be added to the environment at a later time and will be properly configured for High Availability in conjunction with the initially deployed controller.

 At least three controllers must be configured to have a reliable HA environment;
-this allows for failover and the :ref:`pacemaker-term` quorum.
+this is the minimum requirement for quorum-based clusters, such as Pacemaker and Galera.
 The controller cluster can include more than three servers to increase the level of reliability.
 For more information about how Fuel deploys HA,